Tdookie/surfs_up/README.md

 * 27 °F difference between the maximum and minimum measurement in December versus 21 °F in June.
 * Also reflected in the increased standard deviation for December data.
 * Roughly equal interquartile ranges between June and December data.

+# Summary
+We see that on average the recorded temperature was higher in June than December by 3.9 °F. We also find there is a larger spread in the December data as shown by its increased standard deviation, indicating there are likley some December days with temperatures reaching those of June.
+This is also confirmed by the roughly equal maximum temperatures for each month.